✨ Get to know Boldin’s AI Planner Assistant

 Northwest: “Changes in the timing of streamflow related to earlier snowmelt reduce the supply of water in summer, causing far-reaching ecological and socioeconomic consequences.”

-It appears that more and more people are thinking about climate related disasters when they determine where to live (and what they will pay to live there).
+It appears that more and more people are thinking about climate-related disasters when they determine where to live (and what they will pay to live there).

-An analysis from University of Pennsylvania researchers found that the sales volume of homes in areas where 70% of developed land was less than 6 feet above seal level dropped by up to 20% between 2013 and 2018 and prices declined between 2018 and 2020.
+An analysis from University of Pennsylvania researchers found that the sales volume of homes in areas where 70% of developed land was less than 6 feet above sea level dropped by up to 20% between 2013 and 2018 and prices declined between 2018 and 2020.
 And, sales rose on less-vulnerable land.

 And, analysis from Redfin, an online real estate company, found that when people have access to information on flood risks, they are likely to use that information to price what they are willing to pay for the home.
 Redfin users who viewed homes with an average flood-risk score of 8.5 (severe/extreme risk) prior to the study went on to bid on homes with an average score of 3.9 (moderate risk) after gaining access to flood-risk data—a decrease of 54%.
 By comparison, users who viewed homes with an average score of 8.5 before the study but did not get access to risk data went on to bid on homes with an average score of 8.5.